circuitscan/circuitscan-pipeline-runner/README.md

 ### Return value

 It should return the `pkgName` string on success or throw an error on failure.
+This package name should have a suffix appended by the `uniqueName()` function.

+During its operation, the pipeline package should upload a file at `build/<pkgName>/info.json` (using `uploadLargeFileToS3()`) containing the necessary data to display the information about the circuit.
+Other build artifacts should also go in this directory.

 ## Standard library